rust-lang/rust/src/doc/tarpl/exotic-sizes.md

 actually possible to communicate this at the type level by returning a `Result<T, Void>`.
-Consumers of the API can confidently unwrap such a Result knowing that it's *statically impossible* for this value to be an `Err`, as this would require providing a value of type Void.
+Consumers of the API can confidently unwrap such a Result knowing that it's *statically impossible* for this value to be an `Err`, as this would require providing a value of type `Void`.

 In principle, Rust can do some interesting analyses and optimizations based on this fact.
-For instance, `Result<T, Void>` could be represented as just `T`, because the Err case doesn't actually exist.
-The following *could* also compile:
+For instance, `Result<T, Void>` could be represented as just `T`, because the `Err` case doesn't actually exist.
+The following *could* also
+compile:

 ```rust,ignore
 enum Void {}